Newms34/imageMarkov/README.md

 ##How It Doesn't Work
  Q. It says I need to use Firefox!

  A. So... why aren't you using Firefox?
+Seriously, Firefox is [not bad](http://www.pcworld.com/article/2605933/browser-comparison-how-the-five-leaders-stack-up-in-speed-ease-of-use-and-more.html).
 If you're wondering, a security 'feature' in Chrome and Safari prevents getting data from 'dirty' canvases - that is, canvases that have had stuff put on them from outside sources.
 So Firefox is our only real option here.

  Q. I think it crashed!